Eye Conditions and Treatments

-Nearsighted people older than 40 who are accustomed to removing their glasses for close work need to give extra thought to vision correction surgery.
+People older than 40 who have near-sighted eye conditions and are accustomed to removing their glasses for close work need to give extra thought to vision correction surgery.
 Because their eye gradually becomes a single-focus optical system which can view either near objects or distant objects clearly (but not both), they will probably need glasses to read if they have surgery to focus both eyes for distant objects.
 For some, this may be an advantage, but for others, it may not.

 It is possible to correct one eye for distance and leave the other slightly nearsighted for reading.
-This technique, called monovision, may give presbyopes the best chance of eliminating corrective eyewear entirely.
+This technique for treating eye conditions like monovision, may give presbyopes the best chance of eliminating corrective eyewear entirely.
 If you are in the presbyopic age range, you must determine if your goal is to achieve best vision correction for distance in both eyes or to leave one eye slightly nearsighted for reading.

 If you are older than 40 and a contact lens wearer, you may have already experienced monovision by wearing one contact lens that has slightly less power.
 With refractive surgery, you may have monovision by leaving one eye slightly nearsighted.